JakeEstrada/Paarth/README.md

 ## 🎯 Overview

-Paarth is a full-stack CRM solution built to streamline operations for a custom woodworking business.
+Paarth is a full-stack CRM solution I built to streamline operations for a custom woodworking business.
 It provides end-to-end management of:

 - **Customer Relationships**: Centralized customer database with multiple contact methods and addresses
 - **Sales Pipeline**: Visual kanban board tracking jobs through 13 distinct stages from appointment to final payment